 “In the 13 or so combination therapy trials that have been done, the majority only gave the T3 once a day, a few of them gave it twice a day, and that really isn’t enough to maintain nice steady levels of T3.”- Jacqueline Jonklaas, MD, PhD, MPH, associate professor of endocrinology and metabolism, Georgetown University Medical Center, Washington D.C.

 Another patient population where caution is warranted is the elderly.
-The ATA guidelines note that “the elderly are more susceptible to the adverse effects of thyroid hormone excess, especially atrial fibrillation and osteoporotic fractures,” so T3 peaks could be worrisome.
+The ATA guidelines note that “the elderly are more susceptible to the adverse effects of thyroid hormone excess, especially heart conditions such as atrial fibrillation or osteoporotic fractures,” so T3 peaks could be worrisome.

 In Conclusion…or Inconclusive